zuozhenggh/learning-library/developer-library/micronaut-oci-atp/introduction/introduction.md

 This 2-hour lab walks you through the steps to use Micronaut, Micronaut Data and Oracle Cloud to connected to an Oracle Database.

-- Lab 1: Generate SSH Keys
+- Lab: Generate SSH Keys
-- Lab 2: Provision OCI Resources (OCI VM, VCN and Autonomous Database)
+- Lab: Provision OCI Resources (OCI VM, VCN and Autonomous Database)
-- Lab 3: Get setup to develop a Micronaut application locally
+- Lab: Get setup to develop a Micronaut application locally
-- Lab 4: Build an app with Micronaut and Micronaut Data
+- Lab: Build an app with Micronaut and Micronaut Data
-- Lab 5: Call a Helidon services from Micronaut
+- Lab: Call a Helidon services from Micronaut
-- Lab 6: Deploy your app on an Oracle Cloud VM
+- Lab: Deploy your app on an Oracle Cloud VM
-- Lab 7: Terminate and Destroy OCI Resources
+- Lab: Terminate and Destroy OCI Resources

 ### Prerequisites
 - An Oracle Cloud account, Free Trial, LiveLabs or a Paid account